johnsonjh/VEDIT/README.md

 ## Future

-* Building for CP/M-86 and MS-DOS, if possible (as the sources seem to support), needs to be worked out and documented.
+* Building for CP/M‑86 and MS‑DOS, if possible (as the sources seem to support), needs to be worked out and documented.
   * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program;